PowerShell/PSReadLine/README.md

 ### Post Installation

+If you are using Windows PowerShell V5 or V5.1 versions, or using PowerShell 6+ versions, you are good to go and can skip this section.

-Edit your profile to import the module.
-This step is optional with PowerShell V5 and greater.
-There are two common profile files commonly used and the instructions are slightly different for each.
+Otherwise, you need to edit your profile to import the module.
+There are two profile files commonly used and the instructions are slightly different for each.

-The file `C:\Users\[User]\Documents\WindowsPowerShell\profile.ps1` is used for all hosts (e.g. the ISE and powershell.exe).
+The file `C:\Users\[User]\Documents\WindowsPowerShell\profile.ps1` is used for all hosts (e.g. the `ISE` and `powershell.exe`).
 If you already have this file, then you should add the following:

 ```powershell
 if ($host.Name -eq 'ConsoleHost')